Series Takashi Homma’s Conversations on Photography

 Soth: Yes, absolutely.

-Homma: So not only hotel windows – do you photograph through the window by yourself in your own house?
+Homma: Do you photograph through the window by yourself in your own house?

 Soth: Not in my own house because I am not…